-DLSU, ranked as one of the only two Philippine universities in the Times Higher Education Emerging Economies University Rankings 2019, now also holds the distinction of being the first Philippine private university to privately fund its own purchase of a P60M Nuclear Magnetic Resonance (NMR) Spectrometer.
+DLSU, ranked as one of the only two Philippine universities in the Times Higher Education Emerging Economies University Rankings 2019, holds the distinction of being the first Philippine private university to privately fund its own purchase of a P60M Nuclear Magnetic Resonance (NMR) Spectrometer.

 The two devices in the University of the Philippines (UP) and the third in Ateneo de Manila University (ADMU) were acquired through government funding and therefore state-owned, The Lasallian reports.
 Both UP’s and Ateneo’s spectrometers are older models.
 ADMU’s machine is 23 years old while it’s been reported that one of the 2 UP spectrometers has long stopped functioning.